 - Retrieve and appropriately use, if required, an automated external defibrillator during a cardiac arrest.

 - Report and Record their actions and interventions appropriately and handover to emergency medical services.

 Module 1: Basic Emergency Care – On completion of Module 1, the student will be able to recognise the signs of a life-threatening emergency and can initiate basic life support to the person who suddenly collapses or is choking.
 The student will also learn the indications and administration of Aspirin.

-Module 2: Airway and Ventilation – On completion of Module 2 the student will be able to describe and demonstrate the use of an oropharyngeal airway (OPA), non-inflatable supraglottic airway (SGA), a bag valve mask (BVM) and oral suctioning to ensure a patent airway and effective ventilations are maintained.
+Module 2: Airway and Ventilation – On completion of Module 2, the student will be able to describe and demonstrate the use of an oropharyngeal airway (OPA), non-inflatable supraglottic airway (SGA), a bag valve mask (BVM) and oral suctioning to ensure a patent airway and effective ventilation are maintained.
 A person will also be able to describe the correct and appropriate application of O2 using a range of devices.
 The indication for SGA use is limited to adults in cardiac arrest only.

-Module 3: Accessing and Use of an Automated External Defibrillator – On completion of Module 3, the student will be able to use an automated external defibrillator (AED) without delay in accordance with the appropriate PHECC CPGs.
+Module 3: Accessing and Use of an Automated External Defibrillator – On completion of Module 3 the student will be able to use an automated external defibrillator (AED) without delay in accordance with the appropriate PHECC CPGs.

 Module 4: Safety and Communication – On completion of Module 4 the student will be able to activate the Emergency Medical Services and communicate effectively with other healthcare professionals in the continuum of care for the patient.

 The course is facilitated by an instructor who will use DVD to guide you through the course.
 The course is delivered through English.